 COLUMBUS – September is National Preparedness Month (NPM) and Franklin County Emergency Management & Homeland Security (FCEM&HS) encourages residents to plan and prepare for all hazards before they happen.
 The month serves as a timely reminder that emergencies can happen anytime, anywhere without advance notice.

-Throughout National Preparedness Month, FCEM&HS will feature a different preparedness theme each week on Facebook and Twitter.
-Weekly themes include:
+Throughout National Preparedness Month, FCEM&HS will feature ways residents can prepare, stay safe, and protect their legacy on Facebook and Twitter.
+Themes will include:

 - Make a Plan